Skip to main content

 Demolition or restoration prep (Days 1–7)

-EPA RRP lead-safe containment.
-For restoration: pressure wash, scraping with HEPA collection, sanding.
-For replacement: existing siding removal.
+EPA RRP lead-safe containment up.
+For restoration: pressure wash, scraping with HEPA collection, sanding to feather edges.
+For replacement: existing siding removal elevation by elevation.
+Pre-1980 asbestos abatement by licensed contractor when pre-screen returned positive.
 Substrate inspection.

 5